© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lippen Wood Roman villa is a scheduled monument protected by Historic England under reference 1003561.
 View the official record →

-Lippen Wood Roman villa is a Romano-British domestic settlement situated in Hampshire.
+Lippen Wood Roman villa is a Roman villa site located in Hampshire, England, dating to the Roman period of British occupation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003561.

 Lippen Wood Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003561.